Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology: Conclusions and Future Directions

 \subsection{Conclusions}

-The vehicle platooning with a leader whose {speed} is time-varying is studied in this work by designing an observer-based controller under a directed {MPF IFT}.
-The observer's matrix format is firstly proposed to guarantee the internal stability of the platoon system.
+In this work, unlike the majority of literature on vehicle platooning, which assumes a constant speed leader, we study vehicle platooning control problem with a leader whose {speed} has a changing transient process with an exponentially converging behavior.
+Then, we design an observer-based controller under the directed {MPF} topology to improve the system’s performance when external disturbances occur.
+The observer's matrix format is first proposed to guarantee the internal stability of the platoon system.
 Subsequently, by designing a specific observer parameter matrix, this observer turns out to have a third-order integrator dynamics (scalar format) which is utilized to derive the string stability conditions for designing observer and controller parameters.
-To deduce the string stability criterion, instead of calculating the derivatives of predecessor-follower spacing error directly which is also difficult, a new variable which is linked to that spacing error is proposed with its derivatives calculated instead till reaching the string stability criterion.
+To deduce the string stability criterion, instead of calculating the derivatives of predecessor-follower spacing error directly which is also difficult, a new variable which is linked to that spacing error is proposed with its derivatives calculated instead until reaching the string stability criterion.
 To design controller parameters from the above string stability criterion, a new parameter design mechanism given a fixed time headway is proposed to have a heuristic searching algorithm; furthermore, a bisection-like algorithm is incorporated into the {above} algorithm to {obtain the minimum available} value of the time headway by fixing one controller parameter.
-The validity of our results is demonstrated through comparison examples.
+The validity and good platoon controlling performance of our proposed observer-based controller is demonstrated through comparison examples.